marekbrze/categorized-raycast-extensions/README.md

 [Multilinks](https://www.raycast.com/abhisheksatre/multilinks) by abhisheksatre - Open multiple links at once

 [Obsidian Bookmarks](https://www.raycast.com/dru89/obsidian-bookmarks) by dru89 - Manage your bookmarked links with Obsidian.
 Save, search, and access your bookmarks.
-Supports Chrome, Safari and Arc.
+Supports Safari, Arc and other Chromium-based browsers

 [One Tab Group](https://www.raycast.com/xiaoluoboding/one-tab-group) by xiaoluoboding - Search One Tab Group on Raycast

-[Open Link in Specific Browser](https://www.raycast.com/koinzhang/open-link-in-specific-browser) by koinzhang - Open link or search text in specific browsers, email clients, App Store or others.
+[Open Link in Specific Browser](https://www.raycast.com/koinzhang/open-link-in-specific-browser) by koinzhang - Open link or search text in specific browser.

 [Opera](https://www.raycast.com/crisboarna/opera) by crisboarna - Search open tabs, bookmarks and history in Opera.